 A similarly sized graft from the donor cornea is made in the same manner and then placed into the recipient's eye.
 The diameter of the graft is determined by the eye bank during the microscopic examination of the donor's cornea.
 The graft is put into place by hand using microfilament sutures.

 Another, newer procedure, Descemet Membrane Endothelial Keratoplasty (DMEK), transplants just the endothelial layer of the cornea.
 This allows the eye bank to transplant corneas that otherwise couldn't be used.
 For example, if the cornea is scratched heavily because of trauma in a car accident, the eye bank can split the cornea lengthwise and transplant just the back half for certain recipients who have diseases of the endothelium.
 The highly technical procedure is done at the eye bank in special procedure rooms that meet strict international standards.

-In surgery, the patient's endothelium is removed through a small incision in the periphery of their cornea and the new, very thin endothelial graft is placed inside.
-There are no stitches, and many patients see 20/20 within a few days!
+In surgery, the recipient's endothelium is removed through a small incision in the periphery of their cornea and the new, very thin endothelial graft is placed inside.
+There are no stitches, and many patients see 20/20 within a few days.